Our birth is but a sleep and a forgetting:

 A polite cough stirs me out of my reverie.
 “That sounds like a good plan and feasible”, says Michael.
 “Osho Bardo is located in a sunny corner of the Pureland Paradise bordering on Asphodel Meadows, and the boundaries between the bardic realms are fluid.”

-There is a long pause as he studies me intently.
-“Of course there is a 5th alternative … the direct route Home, which is the choice of most older souls.”
+There is a long pause as he studies me benevolently.
+“Of course there is a 5th alternative … the direct route Home, which is the choice of most older souls….”

 “Home?
 Now I’m really confused.
 Surely Heaven is our ultimate home?”

 “Oh no!
 Steady on … You should realize by now that Heaven is neither a fixed abode nor a final destination.
 You get to the summit of one mountain, rest for a while, and then see ahead of you the next range.
 Pax and Paradise, Hell and Heaven are all phantasmagoria – impermanent phenomena of the lower bardic realms.
-Visiting these realms means taking the scenic route.
 It is fine to follow the coloured lights of the lower bardo, to sojourn there for a while, but be aware that it is a caravanserai.
 The journey must continue hereafter.”

 “Not the final destination?
 What could possibly come after the Afterlife?”